hraisinz/Problem-Solving/README.md

 # Problem-Solving
 Java Problem Solving
-Removing duplicate from Array using Extra Space and Constant Space Linear Search - Searching an element from an array Binary Search - Searching an element from an array
+1) Removing duplicate from Array using Extra Space and Constant Space.
+(2) Linear Search - Searching an element from an array (3) Binary Search - Searching an element from an array